ibrahim-sowunmi/ibs-site/content/posts/connect-netlify-to-aws-domain.md

 language: en
 description: I had a website hosted on AWS.
 I built a `<weird-domain-name>`.netlify.app.
 I wanted to connect my stuff over.
 Reconfigure the DNS.
 It was quite simple but I'm assuming people are like me and look at blogs sometimes before docs.
 keywords: ["AWS", "Netlify", "DNS", "domain", "Route 53"]
+categories: ['How to']
+tags: ['Tutorial', 'Netlify', 'Programming', 'DNS', 'AWS']
 ---

 I had a website hosted on AWS.
 I built a `<weird-domain-name>`.netlify.app.
 I wanted to connect my stuff over.
 Reconfigure the DNS.
 It was quite simple but I'm assuming people are like me and look at blogs sometimes before docs.
+This guide is assuming you had a previous, functioning, www domain and apex domain setup.

+---
+## Summary

+* Create an A name record in AWS
+* Create a CNAME record in AWS
+* Create a NS record in AWS
+* Change your DNS
+* Change Name servers in Registered Domains
+* Verify SSL in Netlify

+---

 {{< figure src="/assets/blog/connect-netlify-to-aws/getting-started.png" alt="Getting Started" >}}